vanamayaswanth/Chain-of-Verification/README.md

 ## Custom Memory

-CoVe supports custom memory implementations for storing and retrieving information during conversations.
+CoVe supports custom memory implementations for storing and retrieving information during verification.
 You can customize the memory functionality by implementing a custom memory class, as shown in the provided example.

 ## Contributing